SMattsson/bandlimited-waveforms/README.md

 Take a look in the examples folder for examples how to implement with the Teensy Audio Library.

 ## TODO
-* Add the other basic waveforms other than square wave
+* Add other basic waveforms other than square and saw wave
 * Add example on how to use a lookup table with the --compact option
-* Add generated headers that are ready for use
+* Add more generated headers that are ready for use
 * Add sound examples.

 ## Status